sous-chefs/postgresql/README.md

 **Note**: The default notification for the new `postgresql_access` resource is now `:reload` which is the recommended method of notifying PostgreSQL of access changes without requiring a full database restart.
 Before, the access template would defer to the notification method specified by node['postgresql']['server']['config_change_notify']

-## Attributes

-The following attributes are set based on the platform, see the `attributes/default.rb` file for default values.

-- `node['postgresql']['client']['packages']` - An array of package names that should be installed on "client" systems.
-- `node['postgresql']['server']['packages']` - An array of package names that should be installed on "server" systems.
-- `node['postgresql']['contrib']['packages']` - An array of package names that could be installed on "server" systems for useful sysadmin tools.
-- `node['postgresql']['enable_pgdg_apt']` - Whether to enable the apt repo by the PostgreSQL Global Development Group, which contains newer versions of PostgreSQL.
-- `node['postgresql']['enable_pgdg_yum']` - Whether to enable the yum repo by the PostgreSQL Global Development Group, which contains newer versions of PostgreSQL.

-The following attributes are generated in `recipe[postgresql::server]`.

 ## Configuration

 The `postgresql.conf` file is dynamically generated from attributes.
 Each key in `node['postgresql']['config']` is a postgresql configuration directive, and will be rendered in the config file.
 For example, the attribute: